 There are two different, yet common, responses when people inquire about virtual shopper research:

-“Awesome, I’ve always wanted to see what it looks like with VR googles on!” or “Do I have to wear to wear a headset for this?”
+“Awesome, I’ve always wanted to see how our retail environments look with VR googles on!” or “Do I have to wear one of those giant headsets for this?”

 Both are valid reactions.
-Today, many retail teams are opting to use virtual simulations to mirror their real-world shelves and products in order to learn how shoppers will react in a risk-free space—but they understandably have questions about how VR works in this context.
+Today, many retail teams are opting to use virtual simulations to mirror their real life shelves and products in order to learn how shoppers will react in a risk-free space—but they understandably have questions about how VR works in this context.

-Many people would rather not have to don somewhat cumbersome VR goggles.
-Others love the idea of being immersed in a completely simulated space.
+But back to how it works: many people would rather not have to don somewhat cumbersome VR goggles.
+Others love the idea of being immersed in a completely simulated space and want that added experience for their teams.
 The good news is you have choices.

 A virtual head-mounted device (HMD) is what many just call VR goggles or headsets.
 When you think of virtual reality video games, this is what you probably picture.
 Wearing a HMD means you are fully immersed in a virtual world.
 You can look and walk all around the hyper-realistic 3D scenes and feel like you really exist in that space.